The Revelation of Jesus Christ:

 Jesus perfects both, and as we’ll see moving forward in this study, the changes that Jesus’ sacrificial death bring about in reality on earth also change reality in heaven.
 That will become more obvious very soon.

 In a roundabout way, because the spirits and the stars both are related to worship, and worship on earth reflects worship in heaven, the seven spirits do end up connected to the seven Christian communities.
 That doesn’t seem to be the point that the author is making, however.
-By treating the spirits and the stars as two different things, John is suggesting that the angels of the seven Christian communities (the stars) are something like guardian angels assigned to these specific communities and each of them is expected to watch over and deliver messages to the community to which they have been assigned.
+By treating the spirits and the stars as two different things, John is suggesting that the angels of the seven Christian communities (the stars) are something like guardian angels assigned to these specific communities and each of them is expected to watch over and deliver messages to the community to which they’ve been assigned.
 It’s comforting to extrapolate from that the idea that each of our parishes may have its own guardian angel doing much the same thing in the present day.

 The angels of the seven Christian communities have a big job, but the archangels have different roles.
 There’s a ton of information about the hierarchy of angels in various places on the Internet, but not all of it squares with Church teaching.
 Much of it is based on Hebrew tradition, though, with which the author of the book of Revelation would have been familiar.